 All patients screened for CPOs and C. auris should agree to the screening.
-Facilities achieve higher acceptable of screening if it is presented as an important patient safety activity from which they can opt out.
-Your hospital may use the script in Appendix I to educate the patient or the patient's designated medical decision maker about why you are conducting screening, how the swab is collected, and what a positive test would mean.
+Facilities achieve higher acceptable of screening if it is presented as an important patient safety activity from which patients can opt out.
+Your hospital may use the script in Appendix II to educate the patient or the patient's designated medical decision maker about why you are conducting screening, how the swab is collected, and what a positive test would mean.
+Verbal consent is adequate unless your facility requires a signed consent.